harta55/EnTAP/docs/source/Running_EnTAP/interpreting_the_results.rst

 EnTAP Files: |frame_proc_dir|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Files within the |frame_proc_dir| are generated by EnTAP and will contain ORF information based on the GeneMarkS-T execution.
+Files within the |frame_proc_dir| are generated by EnTAP and will contain ORF information based on the GeneMarkS-T or TransDecoder execution.
+Using TransDecoder as an example:

-* complete_genes.fasta
+* transdecoder_complete_genes.fasta

     * Amino acid sequences of complete genes from transcriptome

-* partial_genes.fasta
+* transdecoder_partial_genes.fasta

     * Amino acid sequences of partial (5' and 3') sequences

-* internal_genes.fasta
+* transdecoder_internal_genes.fasta

     * Amino acid sequences of internal sequences

-* sequences_lost.fasta
+* transdecoder_sequences_lost.fasta

     * Nucleotide sequences in which a frame was not found.
 These will not continue to the next stages of the pipeline